Jorineg/TeamworkMissiveConnector/ARCHITECTURE.md

 - Non-blocking: Events are queued, not processed synchronously
 - Idempotent: Safe to receive duplicate events
 - Fast: Minimal processing in webhook handler
+- Optional: Can be completely disabled for polling-only mode

 ### 2. Persistent Queue (`src/queue/spool_queue.py`)